Really Good Stuff® on Pinterest Really Good Stuff® on Facebook Really Good Stuff® on Twitter About Us | Contact Us | Shop reallygoodstuff.com

 1. Pandora

-A free music application for smart phones and iPods, Pandora can be programmed to play holiday music, classical music and every genre of music in between.
+This free music app for most mobile and tablet devices can be programmed to play everything from holiday music to classical music to every genre of music in between.
 Hook your phone or music player up to external speakers, click on the music channel of your choice, and you will be able to share all different styles of music with your students.
+This is also a great way to expose children to music from around the world.

 2. YouTube

-YouTube may not be the first place you think of going for holiday music, but the collection of user generated holiday music videos is immense.
-Search for your favorite children’s holiday song and chances are that you will be able to find it.
-Always preview YouTube videos before showing them to your class to make sure that they are appropriate.
+YouTube may not be the first place you think of going for classroom music, but any song you could possibly think of can be found on YouTube.
+Search for your favorite children’s song and chances are that you will be able to find it.
+There are also great music and movement videos that make for fun and effective brain breaks.
+Some series you might want to check out include the Schoolhouse Rock videos and Sesame Street.
+As always, preview YouTube videos before showing them to your class to make sure that they are appropriate.

 3. Library

 Your local library or school library may have a collection of old tapes, records and CDs that you can borrow free of charge.
+It is an excellent and often forgotten resource as we find ourselves in a digital age.
 One great way to engage students in the music is to check out the same song on as many different mediums as you can find.
-For example, play Rudolph the Red Nosed Reindeer on YouTube, a CD, a tape and even an old record.
-Students can then compare and contrast the sound quality and musical texture of the recordings.
+Students can then compare and contrast the sound quality and musical texture of the various recordings.
 It gives them an opportunity to hear how music has evolved throughout the years.

 4. SongsForTeaching.com

-This site lists a huge collection of great children’s holiday songs that you can use in your classroom or with the school chorus.
+This site lists a huge collection of great songs that you can use in your classroom or with the school chorus.
 There are lyrics and song snippets to most of the songs, but it does require you to purchase the song to hear it all.
-The lyrics alone are of great benefit and can be used in lessons to discuss rhyming words, holiday vocabulary and other language ideas.
+The lyrics alone are of great benefit and can be used in lessons to discuss rhyming words, vocabulary and other language ideas.
+Looking for math concept songs?
+This site has them!
+Multiplication songs are especially helpful for students who have trouble remembering their facts.

 5. iTunes

 Another pay-for-use site, iTunes is Apple’s giant music library.
-You can download songs to your mp3 player, smart phone or computer.
+You can download songs to your iPod, iPhone, iPad or computer.
 Since some schools may have iTunes blocked on school computers, you may need to download music ahead of time to create your own holiday music collection.
+Amazon’s music service, as well as Google Play’s music are options for Android users.